munificent/craftinginterpreters/book/a-virtual-machine.md

 ## A Value Stack Manipulator

-On top of imperative side effects, Lox has expressions that produce, modify, and consume values.
-Thus our compiled bytecode needs a way to shuttle values around between the different instructions that need them.
-For example, in:
+In addition to imperative side effects, Lox has expressions that produce, modify, and consume values.
+Thus, our compiled bytecode needs a way to shuttle values around between the different instructions that need them.
+For example,
+in:

 ```lox
 print 3 - 2;
 ```

-We obviously need instructions for the constants 3 and 2, the print statement, and the substraction.
+We obviously need instructions for the constants 3 and 2, the print statement, and the subtraction.
 But how does the subtraction instruction know that 3 is the <span name="word">minuend</span> and 2 is the subtrahend?
 How does the print instruction know to print the result of that?